lizcodd/pdf-analysis/README.md

 ## xml2csv.sh

-A script to extract useful information (e.g. doi, title, date, abstract, language) from the xmls and store it is a csv that can then be analyzed.
+A script to extract useful information (e.g. doi, title, date, abstract, language) from the xmls and store it in a csv that can then be analyzed.

 ### Usage: